Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Far-Field and Near-Field Channel Models

 \subsection{Far-Field Channel Model}

-For the sake of completeness, we follow the same approach as [47, Ch.
-6] to simplify the LISBT-user channel in (\ref{endtoend_exact_ITS}) such that it holds for the far-field region of the LISBT.
+For the sake of completeness, we follow the same approach as [48, Ch.
+6] to simplify the BS-user channel in (\ref{endtoend_exact_ITS}) such that it holds for the far-field region of the BS.
 In the antenna array terminology, the far-field is referred to as the condition that the maximum phase error of the received signal on the antenna array does not exceed $\frac{\pi}{8}$ \cite{selvan2017fraunhofer}.